Azure/Metrics-Advisor-for-Equipment.github.io/docs/04-Creating an evaluation and reviewing evaluation results.md

 ![image](https://user-images.githubusercontent.com/36343326/175234568-54d77e0b-926b-4a3a-9f48-01c8d6f3a8fa.png)

-**After clicking on “Upload label”, upload ONE csv file with label data.**
+**After clicking on “Upload label”, upload ONE csv file with label data. **The labels are shown in a purple ribbon labelled “Known anomalies” .

 **Format requirement:**